 Cuba and the United States have often made communications technologies history as pioneering partners: the first telegraph linking Latin America and the US connected Punta Rassa, Florida, Key West, and Havana in 1867; the first deep water cable with a submersible repeater linked the two nations in 1950.
 After the early 1960s, however, bilateral communication grew strained; these tensions would end up shaping the emergence of the internet itself.

-The idea for an internet’today the platform for most multi-player video games’emerged in part from the desire to enable ongoing communication between nuclear foes in the wake of possible attack.
+The idea for an internet’s today the platform for most multiplayer video games’s emerged in part from the desire to enable ongoing communication between nuclear foes in the wake of possible attack.
 One year after the Soviet launching of the Sputnik satellite in 1957, an anxious United States founded the Advanced Research Projects Agency (ARPA), which by 1968 yielded the first computer network, ARPANET.
 A version of what computer scientist J.C.R.
-Licklider had imagined in 1962 as an ‘Intergalactic Network,’ ARAPANET was shaped by and shaped the era’s Space Race.
+Licklider had imagined in 1962 as an ‘Intergalactic Network,’ ARPANET was shaped by and shaped the era’s Space Race.

 In Untitled Rewell Altunaga offers 3 machinima created from the online Youtube collection of young US gamer Kristopher Tanksley, whose lo-fi films of racing scenes (made with an external camera and outdated consoles) recall Altunaga’s first attempts to record his own gamic successes.
 Untitled updates a 2003 work by Altunaga, El bueno y el malo [Good and Evil] that modified the same games’Driver I and II; here he adds to his prior work’s Miami- and Havana-based chases several New York scenes.